Rodrigo-Vildosola/financio/README.md

 **Financio** is an experimental, high-performance trading and investment application built using **IMGUI**, **GLFW**, **WebGPU**, and the **IBKR TWS API**.
 The purpose is to automate savings, analyze portfolio performance, backtest investment strategies, and execute them in **live** or **paper trading** mode.
-The system provides a flexible **strategy engine** capable of interpreting and running modular trading strategies.
+The system eventually will provides a flexible **strategy engine** capable of interpreting and running modular trading strategies.

 ## Architecture